vgorbic1/Tutorials/Servers/apache-to-nginx.md

-## How To Migrate from an Apache Web Server to Nginx on an Ubuntu VPS
+## Migrate from an Apache Web Server to Nginx on an Ubuntu VPS
 For many websites, a migration to Nginx would improve performance.

 #### Install Nginx